RedAngel121/NytePack/README.md

 # ~ PACK BUILD NOTES ~
 1. No Easy Teleporting items or players (Stargate Exception because FE req)
-2. No Easy On-Person Inventory Storage (Exception to item specific inv spaces)
+2. No Large On-Person Inventory Storage (Exception to item specific inv spaces)
 3. Pack Theme is more Dieselpunk/Factory with long-term goals and community play, Endgame TBD (Cataclysm/Stargates/?)
 4. Crafting Recipes Inter-Connectivity is desired between most mods for increased complexity pack longevity
 5. Power storage/production/transfer will be handled in world, not by held items (to the best of ability)